GitTerraGame/Play-GitTerra-Action/README.md

 You can see generated map of your city / code in the pipeline's artifacts - deploy it to GitHub / GitLab Pages, a web server of your choice or download to a local machine, it is up to you.

-See instructions below on how to play GitTerra on your [GitHub](#in-github-repo) or [GitLab](#in-gitlab-repo) repositories.
+See instructions below on how to play Git Terra on your [GitHub](#in-github-repo) or [GitLab](#in-gitlab-repo) repositories.

 ![A built map](/docs/generated_map.png)

 ## In GitHub repo

-To play GitTerra game on your GitHub repository using a [GitTerra GitHub action](https://github.com/marketplace/actions/play-gitterra), create a `.github/workflows/gitterra.yml` file (make sure to spell folder names correctly, as that's where GitHub looks for CI/CD workflows) with the following content:
+To play Git Terra game on your GitHub repository using a [GitTerra GitHub action](https://github.com/marketplace/actions/play-gitterra), create a `.github/workflows/gitterra.yml` file (make sure to spell folder names correctly, as that's where GitHub looks for CI/CD workflows) with the following content:

 ```yaml
 name: Play GitTerra